hdtodd/omnisensor_433/README.md

 Now, back in `omni.c`, you need to make the following additions:

 1. After the other, similar `#define` statements, add your `#define OMNI_MSGFMT_nn nn` to the list, with "nn" the format number you've chosen.
-2,  Following the model of similar array definitions for other `output_fields` formats, add `static char const *const output_fields_nn[] = {`, where nn is your format number, and list the data fields there in the same way they're listed for `output_fields_01`, for example.
+2. Following the model of similar array definitions for other `output_fields` formats, add `static char const *const output_fields_nn[] = {}`, where nn is your format number, and list the data fields there in the same way they're listed for `output_fields_01`, for example.
 You might just copy the list from `output_fields_01` and replace the fields named "temperature_C" through "voltage_V" with the fields your microcontroller is transmitting.
+Use one of the common data field names if appropriate: https://github.com/merbanan/rtl_433/blob/master/docs/DATA_FORMAT.md .
 3. In the code for function `static int omni_decode()`:
     *  In the segment of code for `switch (message_fmt)`, insert a new `case OMNI_MSGFMT_nn:`, where nn is your format number.
     *  As the first line in that `case`, insert `omni.fields = output_fields_nn;`.